 -able to commit a minimum of 10 hours to study per week.

-Open for International Students: National of South Africa, Malawi, Zimbabwe or Zambia are eligible to apply for this programme.
+Scholarship Open for International Students: National of South Africa, Malawi, Zimbabwe or Zambia are eligible to apply for this programme.

-Description: Canon Collins Trust invites applications for programmes for the Master of Laws (LLM) by distance learning of the University of London in 2015.
-These opportunities are made possible by the generosity of University of London International Programmes which shall waive full tuition and examination entry fees for four scholarship recipients.
+Scholarship Description: Canon Collins Trust invites applications for scholarships for the Master of Laws (LLM) by distance learning of the University of London in 2015.
+These scholarships are made possible by the generosity of University of London International Programmes which shall waive full tuition and examination entry fees for four scholarship recipients.
 Local examination fees are not included.
 Scholarship recipients have between 1 to 5 years to complete the LLM, and continued registration on the course is dependent upon satisfactory progress and academic reports.
 For more information on the course please view the prospectus here.
 University of London International Programmes and Canon Collins Trust will jointly select the recipients of this award.

 Number of award(s): There are four scholarships available in 2017.

 What does it cover?
-These opportunities are made possible by the generosity of the University of London, who will waiver full tuition and examination entry fees for four scholarship recipients.
+These scholarships are made possible by the generosity of the University of London, who will waiver full tuition and examination entry fees for four scholarship recipients.
 Local examination fees are not included.
 Scholarship recipients have between 1 to 5 years to complete the LLM, and continued registration on the course is dependent upon satisfactory progress and academic reports.

 Selection criteria: In selecting scholars, the Canon Collins Trust will apply a number of criteria including academic merit, work experience, need and the potential to contribute to southern Africa’s future prosperity.
 We are looking for future leaders in their fields and therefore demonstrable leadership qualities are important.
-Applicants for all 2015 programmes will be assessed on the basis of the information that they supply on their application form against the criteria outlined below:
+Applicants for all 2015 scholarship programmes will be assessed on the basis of the information that they supply on their application form against the criteria outlined below: